BolverBlitz/WakaTIme-Grafana/README.md

 # WakaTIme-Grafana
- A free alternative to the wakatime dashboard, it will fetch your history automaticly (Max 2 Years)
+ A free alternative to the wakatime dashboard, it will fetch your history automaticly (Max 2 weeks)

+---
+Is this project still maintained?
+If so, to what degree?
+I've made a list you can find [HERE](https://github.com/BolverBlitz/BolverBlitz/blob/main/MAINTENANCE.md) witch i'll keep updated, you can find the current status there.
+---

+# Wakatime update Julay 2023
+ Sadly wakeapi.com dosn´t provide the full history like it used to anymore, you now have to buy premium to get your full 2 years of history, you can then unsibscribe and it will still work.
+ Once fully fetched you can run it once every couple of days (within the 2 weeks) like you used to.

 ## Requirements
 NodeJS 16+